bisqwit/that_editor/README.md

 ![Norton Defrag](pic/norton.png)

-It reads the font for those characters that are currently under Mario, treats those characters as bitmaps, adds Mario into them, and then installs the modified characters in the font and replaces the character indexes on screen in that spot to refer to the modified characters.
+It reads the font for those characters that are currently under ~~Mario~~ person, treats those characters as bitmaps, adds ~~Mario~~ person into them, and then installs the modified characters in the font and replaces the character indexes on screen in that spot to refer to the modified characters.